oblac/jodd-site/content/doc/example/7+transactions-with-proxetta.md

 `JtxTransactionManager` is transaction manager responsible for transactions propagation and resource managers.
 In general, it works across several transaction resource types.
-However, if we are sure that we gonna use just one transactional resource and that resouce is database (that is often true) we can use the simplified version of transaction
+However, if we are sure that we gonna use just one transactional resource and that resource is database (that is often true) we can use the simplified version of transaction
 manager: `DbJtxTransactionManager`.
 It is simplified just in sense of usage, all underlying mechanisms are the same.
 For example, it is easier